Wanderlust? South America and Argentina are the places to go!

 Mafalda: (*1964) Comic book character, little girl that reflects the fate of humanity and the world.
 The comic gives insight into the Argentine middle and progressive class.

 Lionel Messi: (*1987) internationally recognized as one of the world’s best football players ever, repeatadly elected winner of the “Golden Ball ” by the FIFA 2010-2013 (Wikipedia).
-En 2010 UNICEF lo nombró “Goodwill Ambassador” (Wikipedia) for his concerns and humanitarian actions for children and adolescents.
+In addition, in 2010 he was appointed UNICEF “Goodwill Ambassador” (Wikipedia) for his concerns and humanitarian actions for children and adolescents.